George Buksar

-George Benjamin Buksar (August 12, 1926 – February 22, 2011) was an American football fullback and linebacker in the National Football League for the Washington Redskins and the Baltimore Colts.
-He also played for the Chicago Hornets of the All-America Football Conference.
-Buksar played college football at Purdue University and the University of San Francisco and was drafted in the tenth round of the 1949 NFL Draft by the Los Angeles Rams.
+George Benjamin Buksar (August 12, 1926 – February 22, 2011) was an American professional football fullback and linebacker in the National Football League (NFL) for the Washington Redskins and the Baltimore Colts.
+He also played for the Chicago Hornets of the All-America Football Conference (AAFC).
+Buksar played college football at Purdue University and the University of San Francisco and was drafted in the tenth round of the 1949 NFL draft by the Los Angeles Rams.